Fritta013/VRProject_DocDrone/README.md

 ## Download Package 📦

-To download the project files, go to Google Drive and look for a file called "Assignment VR".
-Inside, you'll find two zip folders and a script called "setting.json".
+To download the project files, clone this project and look for "setting.json" file.
+Copy this file in Airsim folder inside your main project.

 1. **Extract Files**

    - **Drone_VR Folder:** Contains the Unreal Engine environment.
 Extract it into the `Documents\Unreal Projects` directory.
-   - **Drone_shell Folder:** Contains the `main.cpp` and Python scripts.
+   - **Drone_shell Folder:** Contains the cpp and Python scripts.
 Extract it into the AirSim folder you downloaded.
 Note that there's already a file named "Drone_shell" inside the AirSim package, so you'll need to replace it with the one from the project files.
-The program is written in C++, so you'll need to compile it before running it.
+The program is written in python, the name of the python file to run is `DocDronefinal.py` .

 2. **Compile Program** 🖥️